mos311063/MyPortfolio/README.md

 ### Future Enhancements
 - adding javascript to the page.
-- I would like nav to be from bottom of page.
+- I would like to move nav to the bottom of page.
+- improve performance
-- custom domain
+- to made a custom domain instead .netlify

 ## Screenshot